The Guide

 Five Bangkok schools run the full IB continuum: PYP (Primary Years Programme), MYP (Middle Years Programme), and DP (Diploma Programme).
 These are NIST, KIS, Concordian, Ascot, and Wells.
 The rest offer only the two-year IB Diploma in the final years, typically layered onto a British or American curriculum.

-The full-IB pathway is the purist's choice.
 Students who go through PYP and MYP arrive at the Diploma with years of IB methodology baked in.
-In theory, this should produce better results.
-In practice, the data does not support that claim.
+The data does not show this produces better results.
 Bangkok Patana (IB/British hybrid) posts a 35 average; Ascot (full IB) posts a 33.7.
 Concordian (full IB) posts a 36; St Andrews (IB/British) posts a 33.
 The curriculum pathway matters less than teaching quality, student cohort, and institutional culture.

-The more relevant question is whether the school is selective.
+Selectivity explains more of the variance.
 NIST and SISB are selective in admissions.
 Bangkok Patana is not.
 Concordian is moderately so.
-When comparing IB averages across schools, selectivity is the hidden variable that explains more of the variance than curriculum structure.

 How Bangkok compares globally